Skip Ahead To

 This style of business makes money by charging for hitting lessons.
 Parents of youngsters typically pay for the lessons.
 However, baseball and softball players sometimes pay for the lessons out of their own pocket.

-- Form a legal entity.
-Establishing a legal business entity prevents you from being personally liable if your baseball hitting coach business is sued.
+Establishing a legal business entity such as an LLC prevents you from being personally liable if your baseball hitting coach business is sued.
+There are many business structures to choose from including: Corporations, LLC's, and DBA's.

 State & Local Business Licensing Requirements